Stephen Manning Executive Director and Board Member

 Meet Katy Mitchell

-Katy Mitchell is a designer and illustrator.
-She received her BFA from Maryland Institute College of Art and is currently pursuing her MFA in Collaborative Design at Pacific Northwest College of Art.
+Katy manages the day-to-day of our pro bono representation program embedded at the Federal Detention Center in Sheridan, Oregon.
+Prior to joining the team full-time, she was a long-term volunteer and one of the co-authors of the Innovation Law Lab's inaugural Impact Report.
+She received her BFA from Maryland Institute College of Art and her MFA in Collaborative Design at Pacific Northwest College of Art.

 Meet PJ Podesta